Water Saving Methods in Agriculture: Effective Ways to Reduce Water Consumption on Farms

 - Soil moisture can be directly measured to determine the current water needs of individual crops.

 - Drip irrigation lines can be used that only water a plant’s roots instead of the surrounding soil as well.
 This helps to avoid unnecessary water evaporation from the soil.

 - Ground cover fabrics can help to reduce evapotranspiration as well as to block weeds from growing between crop plants.

-- Support healthy soil
+#2 Supporting healthy soil

 Methods that can help to maintain healthy soil include adding compost, residue management, conservation tillage, and no tilling farming techniques.
-The use of contours and swalles on the farming landscape also help to hold water high on the landscape and to prevent erosion.
+The use of contours and swales on the farming landscape also help to hold water high on the landscape and to prevent erosion.

-These systems are often used in small scale growing systems such as in gardens, but some people have experienced success when applying hugelkultur techniques on the farm-scale, such as Sepp Holzer, a farmer from Austria.
+These systems are often used in small scale growing systems such as in gardens, but some people have experienced success even when applying hugelkultur techniques on the farm-scale, such as Sepp Holzer, a farmer from Austria.

-- Growing more water efficient crops
+#4 Growing more water efficient crops according to regional climate

 Many of the commonly traded agricultural crops grown today are grown in large plots of monocultures and require large amounts of water to produce them.
 By growing a variety of less thirsty crops, including perennial crops with deep roots, this should reduce the demand for water in agriculture.
 For example, grapes and olives are crops that require less water for production than tomatoes.

 For example, it makes the most sense to grow those crops in a desert-type climate that tolerate more hot and dry conditions, such as fig trees and moringa trees.
 Other examples of drought tolerant crops are olives, tepary beans, quinoa, Gold Coast okra, millet, sorghum, and Armenian cucumbers.